JunjieHu/phrase-al-nmt/README.md

-# phrase-al-nmt
+# Phrase-level Active Learning for Neural Machine Translation

-Codes for Phrase-level Active Learning for Neural Machine Translation
+Code will be available soon.